 Interstitial Cystitis Treatment London

 Interstitial Cystitis treatment London: We use functional medicine tests and natural medicine to diagnose and address the underlying issues.

 Interstitial Cystitis Treatment London: Interstitial Cystitis (IC) or Painful Bladder Syndrome affects many hundreds of thousands of people in the UK, who are told that there is no cure and they must live with it.
 It affects both women and men.
-Patients that Guardian featured leading London Consultant in Natural Medicine Deborah Grant meets have often been on an exhausting route visiting GPs, urologists and gynaecologists with little success.
-They feel that the orthodox treatment for Interstitial Cystitis (IC) seems to be purely symptomatic and unable to address the underlying cause of this very debilitating, depressing and painful condition.
+Patients that Guardian featured leading London Health Consultant Deborah Grant meets have often been on an exhausting route visiting GPs, urologists and gynaecologists with little success.
+They feel that the mainstream treatment for Interstitial Cystitis (IC) seems to be purely symptomatic and unable to address the underlying cause of this very debilitating, depressing and painful condition.

 What is Interstitial Cystitis?